 The 2017 SHSP was approved in July of 2017.
-We plan to start the process of updating the 2022 SHSP in late 2020 and finalize it by July 2022.
+We are currently in the process of updating the 2022 SHSP utilizing a consultant and plan to finalize it by July 2022.

 Provide the current status (percent complete) of MIRE fundamental data elements collection efforts using the table below.